Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Save Image Pair node
+# 🦊 RS Save Image Pair
 **The node is used to save the original and final images in a single image, while maintaining the workflow within the image**

 ![Screenshot_1](https://github.com/user-attachments/assets/c0ae91a2-dbc4-4e03-be4a-ad8fefeb6140)